AntohonyCz/Project-Euler/README.md

 Project Euler Solutions
-  Welcome to my collection of optimized solutions for Project Euler oon Python.
+  Welcome to my collection of optimized solutions for Project Euler on Python.
   This repository is a personal effort to solve mathematical and computational problems with a focus on performance and clarity

 About: